About the Team

 What Do We Do?

-Wisconsin Equestrian competes in approximately ten horse shows throughout the school year.
-These are generally held across about five weekends.
+Wisconsin Equestrian competes in approximately ten Intercollegiate Horse Shows Association (IHSA) shows throughout the school year.
+These are generally held across about five weekends and hosted by schools across the region.
 As riders continue to improve and show dedication to the team, show teams will change throughout the school year.
 Therefore, not every team member will compete in every show.

-Team members are divided into lesson groups of 4-5 people and take one hour-long lesson a week with the Coach.
+Team members are divided into lesson groups of 4-5 people and take one hour-long lesson a week with one of the coaches.
 Horses are varied each week so you won't ride the same horse every week.
 Different horses can teach us different skills.
 This also replicates the IHSA show environment.
-Lessons are held at Sugar Creek Stables.
+Lessons are held at Sugar Creek Stables, and lesson groups must make sure that they factor in extra time for grooming and tacking/untacking, which adds about an extra hour total.

 Sugar Creek Stables is located in Albany, WI, which is about 40 minutes away from the UW-Madison Campus.
 Team members carpool to the barn for lessons and practices, so owning a car is not necessary.